abpadan/assignment3/README.md

 # assignment3

 This is a home improvement tool sharing application that is used for ISQA 8210 assignment3.
 This applications uses mailgun.
-You'll need your own credentials use send emails.
+You'll need your own credentials to send emails.

 Demo: http://abpadan.pythonanywhere.com